test-kitchen/kitchen-vagrant/README.md

 There is **no** default value set.

+### <a name="config-use-vagrant-provision"></a> use_vagrant_provision

+Determines whether or not this driver will use a `vagrant provision` shell out in the **converge** action.
+If this value is falsey (`nil`, `false`) the behavior from `Kitchen::Driver::SSHBase` will be used, bypassing the Vagrant Chef solo provisioner.
+If this value is truthy, a `vagrant provision` will be used.

+The default is unset, or `nil`.

+### <a name="config-use-vagrant-berkshelf-plugin"></a> use_vagrant_berkshelf_plugin

+Determines whether or not this driver will use the vagrant-berkself Vagrant plugin to assemble cookbook dependencies.
+If this value if falsey (`nil`, `false`) then the driver will skip the vagrant-berkshelf dependency check and not activate the plugin in the rendered Vagrantfile.
+If this value is truthy the opposite behvior will be used.

+The default is unset, or `nil`.

+### <a name="config-synced-folders"></a> synced_folders

+Allow the user to specify a collection of synced folders for on each Vagrant instance.

+The default is an empty Hash, or `{}`.

 ### <a name="config-require-chef-omnibus"></a> require\_chef\_omnibus

 Determines whether or not a Chef [Omnibus package][chef_omnibus_dl] will be